marigroc/marigroc/README.md

 👋 Hi, I’m @marigroc

-I am staring my adventure with data enigneering and got a great hand-on, project-based training by AiCore.
+Curiosity led me to data engineering, and I got excellent hands-on, project-based training from AiCore.

-This was a great opportunity to learn new things and for me personally the humbling realization how much there is to learn.
+This was an excellent opportunity to learn new things and, personally, the humbling realization of how much there is to know.
-I'd love you to have a look at the repos I have created so far.
+I'd love you to look at the repos I have created so far.

 <!---